 It is important to be able to distinguish between journal articles and magazine articles.
-Journal articles are typically referred to as "scholarly," while magazine articles are usually considered "popular".
-Below are criteria to consider when differentiating between journals and magazines.
+Journal articles are typically referred to as scholarly, while magazine articles are typically referred to as popular.
+Here are some clues to look for when you're trying to figure out if your article was published in a scholarly journal or a popular magazine.

 |Criteria||Scholarly Journal||Popular Magazine|